Configuring the Import of OSM data🔗

-You can also create your own custom style.
-Put the style file into your
+you can also create your own custom style.
+Create a new lua style file, put it

 The remainder of the page describes how the flex style works and how to customize it.